 How Common is Scalp Necrosis?

-As mentioned above, scalp necrosis after hair transplant is a very rare complication.
+As mentioned above, scalp necrosis after a hair transplant is a very rare complication.

 In one study published in the Aesthetic Surgery Journal in 2009, among 425 patients who had gotten a hair transplant, the general complication rate of the surgery was 4.7%.
 Of this, donor site necrosis had an incidence rate of 0.8%.